15

 I nodded.
 Let it all pass through me like weather.

-The music softened, something instrumental and slow.
+The crowd had started thinning, some people were already halfway through dessert, the music softened, something instrumental and slow.

 We sat side by side now, on the couch meant for the “happy couple.”